 All aspects of the applications are reviewed carefully by the Biophysics Admissions Committee.

-Top candidates are invited for interviews in February.
+Top candidates are invited for interviews that take place in February.

 General queries about your application: